W. Tayloe Murphy Jr.: Career

 Murphy's main legislative accomplishment during those 18 years was the passage of the Chesapeake Bay Preservation Act in 1986 and its renewal in 1996, despite the political peril of imposing state authority on local land use decisions in his conservative district.
 He also sponsored legislation regulating nutrient runoff from agricultural feedlots and boat paint pesticides into Chesapeake Bay.
-Murphy served on the Chesapeake Bay Commission (1980-1999), including his time as chairman.
+Murphy served on the Chesapeake Bay Commission (1980–1999), including his time as chairman.

-After retiring from the legislature, Murphy served as Secretary of Natural Resources under Governor Mark Warner from 2002-2006.
+After retiring from the legislature, Murphy served as Secretary of Natural Resources under Governor Mark Warner from 2002 to 2006.

 Beginning in 1966, Murphy served as Director of Union Bank & Trust Company (now Union Bankshares Corporation), and became Vice Chairman of Union Bankshares Corporation as well as an independent director of that company since 1993.
 He also served as director of Northern Neck State Bank and on the boards of trustees of Preservation Virginia, the Northern Neck Historical Society, and the Chesapeake Bay Foundation.
 He continued to work to save the Bay.

-His wife Helen Murphy also served on the boards of the Nature Conservancy, Garden Club of Virginia (president 1992-1994), Virginia Department of Historic Resources, Lewis Ginter Botanical Garden, Virginia Outdoors Foundation and Menokin Foundation.
+His wife Helen Murphy also served on the boards of the Nature Conservancy, Garden Club of Virginia (president 1992–1994), Virginia Department of Historic Resources, Lewis Ginter Botanical Garden, Virginia Outdoors Foundation and Menokin Foundation.

 In their semi-retirement, the Murphys worked to preserve Menokin, the historic home of Francis Lightfoot Lee and the surrounding wildlife habitat.
 They also helped renovate the 1930s era restaurant at Westmoreland State Park (built by the Civilian Conservation Corps) into a conference and environmental education center, which was named for them.
 He donated his papers to the Virginia Historical Society.

 Murphy's Family consisted of his daughter, Anne Murphy Brumley, her husband, Robert Haywood Brumley (3), and their children, Blake Woodson Douglas, Campbell Grayson Brumley, Robert Haywood Brumley (4), and John Tayloe Lewis Brumley.